subatta/ResolveUR/ReadMe.md

 - When a project's references are resolved, a text editor is provided which shows all refernces that are about to be removed on each line.
 - User can exclude zero or all references by typing '#' at the beginning of the line.
 These ignored references are saved per project in a .refsignored file.
 Future attempts to clean will use this file to continue the same exclusions. *Note:* Please ensure to add refsignore to git ignore list so you don't get annoyed by this extra file.
 - After user decides which references to remove, a final confirmation for removal is followed by actual removal of references.
+- Nuget packages that are marked as development dependencies are excluded from removal.

 ### Introduction
 Resolves project references for a Visual Studio Solution by <b>removing unused references</b> in each project of the solution.